MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ...
 ```

 In the **OnActionInvoked** method, get the verb value by checking the **Verb** property of the [WidgetActionInvokedArgs](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetactioninvokedargs) passed into the method.
 If the verb is "inc", then we know we are going to increment the count in the custom state for the widget.
 From the **WidgetActionInvokedArgs**, get the [WidgetContext](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetcontext) object and then the **WidgetId** to get the ID for the widget that is being updated.
-Find the entry in our enabled widgets map with the specified ID and then update the increment the custom state value.
+Find the entry in our enabled widgets map with the specified ID and then update the custom state value that is used to store the number of increments.
 Finally, update the widget content with the new value with the **UpdateWidget** helper function.

 ```cpp
 // WidgetProvider.cpp